shmorri/docs-casa-prod/3.1.4/source/developer/ui-pages.md

 The [UI pages](./writing-first.md#ui-pages) section of "Writing your first plugin" offers an illustrative dissection of a real page with useful explanations.

-Also, investing some time to get the grasp of CSS frameworks involved pays a lot in the overall development effort.
+Also, investing some time to get the grasp of involved CSS frameworks pays a lot in the overall development effort.
 [Here](./architecture.md#css-frameworks) you can find useful pointers.

 ## Targetting pages to users

 Casa has two types of users, administrators and regular users.
 Every page added by a plugin is intended for a specific audience.
 By default, all pages leveraging the general template will be rendered with the regular user menu on the left.
 If you want your page to be shown as if it were an admin-targetted page, create a directory named `admin` just under the `assets` directory and place your zul file there.

-Note it is your responsability to ensure an admin page can only be accessed by an administrator since crafting a URL by hand following the pattern `/casa/pl/<plugin-id>/admin/...` will just give access to anyone with a session.
-For this purpose, check the next subsection.
+Note **it is your responsability** to ensure an admin page can only be accessed by an administrator since crafting a URL by hand following the pattern `/casa/pl/<plugin-id>/admin/...` will just give access to anyone with a session.
+For this purpose, keep reading.

 ## Securing pages